What We Do

 REACH GEORGIA SCHOLARSHIPS

 REACH Georgia is a needs-based scholarship program that pairs rising 8th graders (Scholars) with a mentor and academic coach to help prepare them for college and for the 21st century workforce.
 REACH Scholars who successfully complete the program and graduate from high school are awarded up to $10,000 for up to four years of college attendance ($2,500 each year) at a University System of Georgia college or technical college of their choice.
-Several colleges have chosen to match the $10,000 turning the scholarship into a $20,000 opportunity, while five colleges are double matching the funds providing REACH Scholars with a $30,000 opportunity.
+Scholars may have an opportunity to receive additional funds through the college they attend.

 HURRICANE TURNAROUND SCHOLARSHIP